 Sonia Zymantas: The Other List

 The Other List is an interactive, process-driven visual art workshop and installation made up of multiple coloured flags.
 Drawing on women’s conversations and inspired by Women's March protest banners, the flags form a collective narrative that act as protest symbols to examine the casualisation of gendered language.
 Drawing on women’s daily conversations, The Other List examines the casualisation of gendered language through a series of participatory, processdriven, art workshops and installation.
-In light of the #MeToo movement, the installation is the result of a year-long project, involving a series of workshops, and consultations that started on International Women’s Day including a workshop in Victoria Square Project, Greece and at No Vacancy Gallery, RMIT Melbourne and presented at Knox Immerse arts festival in September and will conclude at One Night In Footscray in November.
+In light of the #MeToo movement, the installation is the result of a year-long project, involving a series of workshops and consultations that started on International Women’s Day including; a workshop in Victoria Square Project, Greece; No Vacancy Gallery, RMIT Melbourne; Knox Immerse arts festival in September; and One Night In Footscray, Melbourne.
 The flags are a form of social and political commentary, inspired by protest banners at the Women’s March as documented by individuals online.